arkin0x/cyberspace/readme.md

 Other cyberspace objects utilize the "C" tag to store their cyberspace coordinate.

-All cyberspace objects including constructs utilize the "C" tag to store their current [sector](#sector); this makes it easy to query nearby objects when traversing cyberspace.
+All cyberspace objects including constructs utilize the "S" tag to store their current [sector](#sector); this makes it easy to query nearby objects when traversing cyberspace.

 ### Decoding Coordinates from a 256-bit Number